· 26 min read ·

 Five categories of hardware.
 Four shocks, one brain, one sensor, one controller, and a lot of wiring.

 Factory Race Series 3.2 Internal Bypass Coilovers (front pair).
-Internal bypass means the shock body has ports machined at specific intervals along the inside wall.
-As the piston moves through its stroke, it passes these ports.
-Early in the stroke, fluid bypasses through open ports, keeping damping soft.
-Deeper into the stroke, fewer ports are open, so damping resistance increases progressively.
-This is how Fox’s Baja desert race shocks work: soft on small hits, firm on big ones, built into the physical design of the shock body.
+Internal bypass means the shock body has bleed holes drilled through the inside wall around the ride zone, the middle stretch of the stroke where the shock spends most of its time.
+Around ride height, fluid passes freely through those holes and damping stays soft.
+As the piston travels deeper into compression or further into rebound, the bleed holes terminate and fluid has to go through the main piston, ramping damping up at the extremes.
+Fox calls this position-sensitive damping, and it’s how their Baja desert race shocks work: soft on small hits in the middle of travel, firm at the bottom of the stroke, built into the physical design of the shock body.
 Each front shock also has an electronic solenoid valve mounted on the body.
 This solenoid controls compression damping force in real time by restricting or opening fluid flow through the valve body.

 Factory Race Series 3.2 Internal Bypass Shocks (rear pair).
 Same internal bypass architecture.
 Stem mount with rubber bushings on top, eyelet on bottom.
 Each gets its own solenoid, same as the fronts.
 Four shocks, four solenoids, four corners of independent damping control.

 ECU, the Electronic Control Unit.
-Mounts under the driver’s side carpet, bolted to a bracket that sandwiches between the driver seat bolts and the floor.
+Mounts under the driver’s side carpet on a bracket that lines up with the front seat bolt holes, so the seat bolts thread through the bracket when the seat goes back in.
 Houses Fox’s proprietary Live IQ algorithm.
 Receives data from the IMU and CAN bus, calculates the damping force needed at each wheel independently, and signals each shock’s solenoid.
 All in fractions of a second.

 IMU, the Inertial Measurement Unit.
 A small sensor module that mounts on a bracket inside the center console with double-sided tape.
 Contains accelerometers and gyroscopes that measure the vehicle’s rotation in three dimensions: pitch (nose tipping up or down), yaw (the truck rotating left or right, like the rear end kicking out), and roll (the body leaning side to side).
 White cover faces downward, connector pointed away from the mounting tabs.
 Torqued to 70 in-lb.